-7. Federal Income Taxes
+6. Federal Income Taxes

-On May 11, 2015, the Plan received a favorable determination letter from the Internal Revenue Service indicating that the Plan satisfies the requirements of Section 401-(a) of the Code and that the Plan qualifies as an Employee Stock Ownership Plan as defined in Section 4975-(e)(7) of the Code.
-The Plan's administrator and legal counsel believe that the Plan has been designed and is currently being operated in compliance with the applicable requirements of the Code.
-The Master Trust under the Plan is intended to be exempt under Section 501-(a) of the Code.
+On January 21, 2016, the Plan received a favorable determination letter from the Internal Revenue Service indicating that the Plan satisfies the requirements of Section 401(a) of the Code and that the Plan qualifies as an Employee Stock Ownership Plan as defined in Section 4975(e)(7) of the Code.
+Although the Plan has been amended since receiving the determination letter, the Plan's administrator and legal counsel believe that the Plan has been designed and is currently being operated in compliance with the applicable requirements of the Code.
+The Master Trust under the Plan is intended to be exempt under Section 501(a) of the Code.
 Accordingly, no provision for income taxes has been made.

 U.S. GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-As of December 31, 2015 and 2014 the Plan Administrator has analyzed the tax positions by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The Plan is no longer subject to tax examinations for years prior to 2012.
+As of December 31, 2016 and 2015 the Plan Administrator has analyzed the tax positions by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The plan administrator believes it is no longer subject to income tax examinations for years prior to 2013.

-8. Reconciliation of Financial Statements to Form 5500
+7. Reconciliation of Financial Statements to Form 5500

-The following is a reconciliation of net assets available for benefits per the financial statements to Form 5500 at December 31, 2015 and 2014:
+The following is a reconciliation of net assets available for benefits per the financial statements to Form 5500 at December 31, 2016 and 2015: